John G. Trump: Early career

-War service (1940–1945)
+World War II service

-Administration of the MIT Rad Lab (1940–1943)
+Radiation Laboratory administration

-During World War II, Trump interrupted his research on x-ray therapy to focus on military uses of microwave radar.
-In early 1940, Vannevar Bush organized the National Defense Research Committee (NDRC) to direct the White House's wartime research strategy.
-Trump joined the NDRC as technical aide to MIT President Karl Compton, head of the committee's radar section.
-In October 1940, British scientists demonstrated secret microwave transmitters to the United States, offering vast potential improvements in resolution and range.
-NDRC members pressed Compton to organize radar research at MIT.
-On October 24, Trump joined the first meeting of MIT Radiation Laboratory, where a small group identified space at MIT and submitted a funding proposal to the NDRC.
-Within a week, the Rad Lab began recruiting top physicists and engineers from universities across the country.
+During World War II, Trump interrupted his research on x-ray therapy to work on military uses of microwave radar.
+In June 1940, Vannevar Bush organized the National Defense Research Committee (NDRC) to direct the White House's wartime research strategy.
+Trump joined the NDRC as technical aide to MIT president Karl Compton, who chaired the committee's radar and detection section (Division D).

-The Rad Lab initially focused on conceptual research for its first year, but the Pearl Harbor attacks began a series of "crash programs" to quickly push radar sets into war.
-Researchers assumed responsibility for component engineering, production, installation, and training for new technologies.
-Under lab director Lee DuBridge, Trump's administrative role expanded.
-In March 1942, the lab reorganized to cover its expanded duties, and Trump joined its newly formed Steering Committee as DuBridge's assistant director.
-A month later, he was appointed secretary of the NDRC Microwave Committee, overseeing all government radar research contracts.
+In October 1940, British scientists demonstrated secret microwave transmitters to the United States, offering radar dramatic improvements in resolution and range.
+NDRC members pressed Compton to organize a research effort at MIT.
+On October 24, Trump attended the preliminary space and planning conference in Compton's office alongside Alfred Loomis, Lee DuBridge, and NDRC secretary Edward L. Bowles.
+The group identified laboratory space, and within a week submitted a funding proposal to the NDRC.
+On November 11, the newly christened Radiation Laboratory held its first personnel meeting.
+By mid-December, about 30 physicists had arrived and begun work in hastily converted space in MIT Room 4-133.